Supercomputer makers have been on their exascale marks, and they have been getting ready, and now the US Department of Energy has just said “Go!”

 The US government likes to have two major supercomputer architectures from two prominent prime contractors who have deep pockets – and back in the day, it liked to have three.
 But with the rising prices and capital outlay by the bidders, even getting two prime contractors is a challenge.
 This may start to change during the CORAL-2 procurement, and we will find out when the winning bids are announced in later this year.
 (The original plan was to have the RFP out in February with selections made in May, but the DOE is running a bit behind.)

 The Frontier system is expected to be installed in late 2021 and accepted in 2022, and it has to have a different architecture from Aurora 2021.
 El Capitan will be installed in 2022 and accepted in 2023, and it does not have to be different from Aurora 2021.
-While not covered under the CORAL procurement, the NERSC-10 machine at Lawrence Berkeley National Laboratories is yet another exascale system that will be installed in the United States, possibly with the same architecture used by Oak Ridge and Livermore, possibly with a follow-on to the Aurora 2021 architecture, possibly in 2022 or 2023 as needs dictate.
+While not covered under the CORAL procurement, the NERSC-10 machine at Lawrence Berkeley National Laboratories is yet another exascale system that will be installed in the United States, possibly with the same architecture used by Oak Ridge and Livermore, possibly with a follow-on to the Aurora A21 architecture, slated currently for 2024.

 We shall see.
 A lot is predicated on the US Congress coming up with as much as $1.8 billion in funding for the DOE to proceed.
 Supercomputing is a nationalistic endeavor, a kind of practical sport where real things get done, and the competition is high across the United States, Europe, Japan, and China for the biggest, baddest systems.